 The best time to dethatch centipede grass is when the thatch buildup is 0.5 inches high or more.
 To determine the height of the thatch, cut out a small triangular section of turf using a shovel and pull it out.
 Then, measure the depth of the thatch, starting from the base of the grass blades to the top of the soil.
 If the thatch is higher than 0.5 inches, it’s time to bring out your rake.

-Dethatch centipede grass in the spring to allow quicker recovery from physical injury after dethatching.
-At this time of the year, this warm-season grass grows rapidly during summer.
+Dethatch centipede grass in the late spring-early summer to allow quicker recovery from physical injury after dethatching.
+It’s best to dethatch centipede grass when it is actively growing and temperatures are warm

 See Also: When should you dethatch your lawn?